-It is our pleasure to present to you the 2019 Annual Report for the Sacramento-Yolo Mosquito and Vector Control District.
-The District successfully protected the residents of Sacramento and Yolo counties against mosquitoes, West Nile virus (WNV) and other threats to public health using a comprehensive Integrated Pest Management (IPM) approach.
+We are pleased to present the 2020 Annual Report for the Sacramento-Yolo Mosquito and Vector Control District.
+We are happy that once again the District was able to successfully protect our community and the residents we serve against mosquitoes, West Nile virus (WNV), invasive mosquitoes and other threats to public health.
 This report describes the work performed by the District.